 Secretary, Cuppy Johndro, is a USAF Veteran with 6 years of USAF under her belt.

 She manages the website, two facebook sites, does the displays, takes care of life members, sends emails, leads fundraisers, and so much more.
-She is very active in all she does.
+Cuppy is very active.
 Cuppy served at Loring at the 42nd Strategic Hospital as an X-ray tech, with her husband Terry who is the treasurer.
-She is active in other Veterans groups, is Vice Commander at the American Legion Post 15 in Caribou and is active with Relay for life.
+She is active in other Veterans groups, and is the Commander at the American Legion Post 15 in Caribou.
 She has 2 children a Son Chris who is a Navy Veteran served as a logistics Specialist, and a Daughter Ashley in the USAF who is a load master on C130's.

 Terry A. Johndro is a retired Air Force Master Sergeant, who served for 20+ years..
 Terry is a full time Xray tech and also is a Knights of Columbus in Limestone, Maine.
 He is a member of the Disabled Veterans of America, and is active with the center.
 Terry is very diligent about keeping the books straight and is on top of all issues with money.
 If anyone will keep us straight it's Terry.
 He is up front and knows what he likes and is honest enough to say it.
 Terry is married to Cuppy and they have a son Chris US Navy veteran and a daughter Ashley in the USAF.

 John Bourgoine Sr.

 John grew up and was raised in Aroostook County.
 John's Dad owned what was the pea patch area of the base.
 He has spoken on many youtube videos and in our video as well as another about the land and what it was like to grow up in the County and what it was like pre base.
 John is married to a wonderful woman Brenda.
 Both have helped with our Brownie Ala Mode sale many years and come out to our events.
 John is outspoken and quiet at the same time.
 Great asset to have for us!